Higson

 Has this been proven by science?

-The results were shocking.
-Prisoners who appeared early in the morning were granted parole about 70 per cent of the time, while those who appeared late in the day were paroled less than 10 per cent of the time.
+In one study, it was shown that prisoners applying for parole were much more likely to be successful if their hearing was in the morning.
+They were were granted parole about 70 per cent of the time, while those who appeared late in the day were paroled less than 10 per cent of the time.

 When our decision stamina runs out, we opt for the easy, default choice.
 Even though it may not be the most favourable, or even most ethical.